 From this baseline, it is clear that NIS2 transposition is aggressively expanding obligations beyond the traditionally critical sectors.

-Implementation timeline: critical deadlines ahead
+Implementation timeline: Critical deadlines ahead

 The Latvian government is following an accelerated, but detailed path toward full NIS2 compliance.
 Here’s a closer look at the expected rollout phases: